juand-r/naacl-2019-notes/README.md

 ---

 **Some comments:**
+- There is nothing here on speech, phonology, morphology.
 - There was a lot of interesting work I was not able to see:
     - question answering, reading comprehension and commonsense reasoning (this is booming; here is a recent survey: Storks et al., Commonsense Reasoning for Natural Language Understanding: A Survey, 2019).
     - machine translation